DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 `summary.json` output or CSV exports produced by the CLI.
 CSV exports are written as timestamped files (e.g., `tagging-report-20240620-153045.csv`).

+## Data inputs and object model

+Reports consume the domain objects built by the MySQL importer.
+Assignment rows from the first configured table (typically `answer_tags`) are enriched via `answers` → `questions` → `assignment_questionnaires` to recover the authoritative `assignment_id`, with `tag_prompt_deployments` supplying a secondary assignment ID when needed.
+Rows missing a tagger are rejected during parsing.
+The resulting `TagAssignment` objects (plus comments, taggers, characteristics, prompts, and questions) are what the report classes read.

 ## Tagger performance report

 `TaggerPerformanceReport` bundles three families of metrics: tagging speed, pattern detection, and agreement (optional).
 The report accepts the full set of `Tagger` instances and the `TagAssignment` list they carry.

+For per-assignment visibility into pattern detection, see `PatternDetectionReport` below.

 ### Speed metrics